randomlastchancewidget/SpeedyCollabPlus-RLCW-Version-/README.md

 This is still a work in progress so it may be buggy!
 It also creates a bunch of temp files in a /tmp folder that you will need to delete when you're done.
 If you try to run too many iterations it may take a long time.

+## The wiki
+For more advanced information, I recommend checking out [our wiki](https://github.com/saladhub/SpeedyCollabPlus/wiki)!
 ## Installation

 Get a version of the program [here](https://github.com/saladhub/SpeedyCollabPlus/releases)!